The Big A: Our House

 Then there have been amazing concerts, from the Beach Boys and Rolling Stones to Kendrick Lamar and Chance the Rapper.
 And don’t forget Supercross, Monster Jam and other great events.

-We’re starting to think about the next 50-plus years of the Big A, the city-owned stadium.
-But that will take some time.
+We’re starting work on the next 50-plus years of the Big A, the city-owned stadium.

-Meanwhile, the Angels have engaged a development consultant, Newport Beach-based Brooks Street, to help them look at opportunities as part of a potential agreement.
+In March 2019, the Angels engaged a development consultant, Newport Beach-based Brooks Street, to help them look at opportunities as part of a potential agreement.
+In May 2019, the Angels added architectural, engineering and financial advisory firms to their consultant team.

 For Anaheim, we’re looking for a new lease that benefits our residents, businesses and visitors by helping us realize the vision of the Platinum Triangle — the area around the stadium and Honda Center.
 And, of course, it has to work for the Angels and all the team's fans.